-The National Oceanic and Atmospheric Administration (NOAA) and the National Fish and Wildlife Foundation (NFWF) are working with the pelagic longline fishery in the Gulf of Mexico - which targets species such as yellowfin tuna and swordfish - to implement the Deepwater Horizon Oceanic Fish Restoration Project.
-This project includes a temporary and voluntary repose, a six-month period during which participating vessel owners will receive financial compensation to refrain from pelagic longline fishing.
-Participants will be encouraged to fish for yellowfin tuna and swordfish using alternative gear that result in lower bycatch mortality but are relatively underutilized in the Gulf of Mexico.
-The project is tailored to restore resources injured by the Deepwater Horizon oil spill and does not affect existing management practices | or regulations.
+The National Oceanic and Atmospheric Administration (NOAA) and the National Fish and Wildlife Foundation (NFWF) are working with the pelagic longline fishery in the Gulf of Mexico - which targets species such as tuna and swordfish - to implement the Deepwater Horizon Oceanic Fish Restoration Project.
+This project includes a temporary and voluntary repose, a sixmonth period during which participating vessel owners will receive financial compensation to refrain from pelagic longline fishing.
+Participants will be encouraged to fish for tuna and swordfish using alternative gear that result in lower bycatch mortality.
+The project is tailored to restore natural [or fish] resources injured by the Deepwater Horizon oil spill and does not affect existing management practices or regulations.